Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

 Click for DetailsThe card in the middle of the circle represents the core or central issue of the situation.
-Seven of Swords (Futility), when reversed: Being trapped in a hopeless situation and unable to withdraw.
-A feat of daring that is too much for you to handle.
-Being caught in the middle of a desperate act of cunning or outright deception.
+Five of Swords (Defeat), when reversed: Refusing to achieve success through personal degradation.
+Friendship maintained through the abandonment of a dishonorable gain.
+Slander and infamy avoided.